airbus-cert/skyblue.team/content/posts/invoke-bof.md

 ██║██║ ╚████║ ╚████╔╝ ╚██████╔╝██║  ██╗███████╗    ██████╔╝╚██████╔╝██║
 ╚═╝╚═╝  ╚═══╝  ╚═══╝   ╚═════╝ ╚═╝  ╚═╝╚══════╝    ╚═════╝  ╚═════╝ ╚═╝

-  [v0.1 Made with love by Airbus CERT https://github.com/airbus-cert]
+  [v0.1 Made with love by CERT https://github.com/airbus-cert]